Psylicium/Wishably/README.md

 By doing it like this, everyone can see what other people wish for, and it's shown in a nice and clean way to avoid accidentally getting the same gift from different people.

 ## History

+* 2017/09/22: _Version 2.1_
+	- __Fixed:__ I noticed some bugs when running the app on a local server, and they should be gone now.

 * 2017/09/14: _Version 2.0_
 	- __Added:__ Frontend administration for basic database operations